MKolaksazov/Telerik-Academy/JavaScript/csv_tool/readme.md

 6) calculates the OJIP and NPQ parameters and draws graphs

+7) implements the graphical library of JavaScript: chart.js

 Copyright: M. Kolaksazov, PhD; 2024 (Free to use and copy!)